James Guarantano

-James Guarantano is an American former football wide receiver for the NFL's San Diego Chargers and the CFL's Baltimore Stallions.
-He was also a former standout wide receiver while playing college football at Rutgers University.
+James Guarantano is an American former professional football player who was a wide receiver for the NFL's San Diego Chargers and the CFL's Baltimore Stallions.
+He was also a former standout wide receiver while playing college football for the Rutgers Scarlet Knights.

 Raised in Lodi, New Jersey, Guarantano played prep football at Lodi High School.

 College career

-Guarantano played for Rutgers from 1989 to 1992.
+Guarantano played at Rutgers University from 1989 to 1992.

 In the 1991 season, Guarantano collected 740 yards, on 62 receptions, which was tops in the Big East.
 That was highlighted by a game against Temple on November 17, 1991, when Rutgers clinched its first winning season in four years.
 Guarantano caught a 70-yard touchdown pass, allowing the Scarlet Knights to finish with a 6–5 record, their first winning season since going 6–5 in 1987.
 Following the season, he was named to the All Big East Second-team.

 Guarantano would follow that up in 1992 with 56 receptions for 755 yards (13.5 yards per catch) and six touchdowns.
 One of those touchdowns came in a dramatic victory over Pittsburgh on September 18, 1992.
 Guarantano caught a 33-yard score to send Rutgers to a 7–0 halftime lead, and Rutgers would go on to win 21–16.
 For his efforts, Guarantano was named to the All Big East First-team, and was a UPI Honorable Mention All American.